torvalds/linux/Documentation/dev-tools/kunit/usage.rst

 	#endif

 ``kunit_fail_current_test()`` is safe to call even if KUnit is not enabled.
-If KUnit is not enabled, was built as a module (``CONFIG_KUNIT=m``), or no test is running in the current task, it will do nothing.
+If KUnit is not enabled, or if no test is running in the current task, it will do nothing.
 This compiles down to either a no-op or a static key check, so will have a negligible performance impact when no test is running.